 These mistakes are going to make you better and more resilient – they may even teach you more than your successes do.

 One of the most crucial learning experiences for me has been to ask questions, no matter how simple you think they may be.

-Although at first, you feel as though you are a hassle to people, asking questions will not only help to support the quality and speed of your work, it will prevent you from making any future mistakes.
+Although at first you feel as though you are a hassle to people, asking questions will not only help to support the quality and speed of your work, it will prevent you from making any future mistakes.
 As well as this, remember to speak up if you have an issue.
-Seek others’ advice and don’t keep any potential mistakes to yourself.
+Seek others’ advice and don’t keep it any potential mistakes to yourself.

 Being up-front and handling issues with honesty, will allow you to gain trust and help you progress in your career.

 Make sure to have a mentor you feel you can talk to

 Whether it’s your line manager or another colleague, having someone to reach out to, that you trust can help you to feel secure.

 Book in a weekly or fortnightly catch-up with your manager or mentor to run through your tasks for the week, go over your Personal Development Plan or talk to about any issues you are experiencing.
 Voice your concerns, your goals, needs, and goals for the future, and lean on your manager or mentor for guidance and coaching.

 Ultimately, these people are there to help you succeed.

 Take as many opportunities to grow as you can